didof/myPosts/hoc-compound-pattern/hoc-compound-pattern.md

 When you create a HOC and you want to make sure that it can also be used on Compound Components you just need:

 1. In addition to the default, also export a version of the HOC processed by `decorateHOCWithStaticProps`
-2. Where you export the Compound Component, import the previous one and invoke it passing the sub-components.
+2. Where you export the Compound Component, import the processed version of your HOC.
-3. Forget about the problem and export wrapping with the result of the previous one
+3. Forget about the problem: use it as if it were an ordinary HOC, but pass the sub-components to it as a second argument.

 ---